giancosta86/hermes/README.md

   - `toRawTranslations()`: returns an object whose keys are the registered phrases, with the related translations as values; the returned type is `RawTranslations`

+  A dictionary can be built via:

+  - the constructor, expecting a Rimbu `RMap`

+  - the static `fromRawTranslations` method, expecting a plain object whose entries are the translations

 - `DictionaryLibrary` is a container of virtually illimited `Dictionary` instances - and can only be built via static methods.

   Each dictionary can be retrieved from a library via `getDictionary(LocaleLike)` - not necessarily via an exact match, but by _proximity_: the dictionary registered with the _most matching_ locale (shorter or longer) is returned; proximity is computed with `LocaleLike.getDistance()`, as described above.